quran/quran.com-api/README.md

     client.indices.delete_mapping index: 'quran', type: 'translation'
     client.indices.put_mapping index: 'quran', type: 'translation', body: { translation: { _parent: { type: 'ayah' }, _routing: { required: true, path: 'ayah_key' }, properties: { text: { type: 'string', term_vector: 'with_positions_offsets_payloads' } } } }
 ```

+**Note**: you will run into the problem of not having the arabic_synonyms.txt file in the proper location for elasticsearch.
+That's fine.
+The file is located in the public directory and should be placed in `/etc/elasticsearch/analysis` on your server.

 #### Querying